bitovi/academy/src/technology-consulting/6-communication-methods.md

 - When was the last time you led a meeting?
 What worked well, and what could have been better in terms of preparation and planning?
 - Think about a time when a meeting you attended was poorly organized.
 How did it impact your participation, and what could have been done differently?

+### Writing a great agenda

+A well-prepared meeting is halfway to success.
+Always share a clear agenda with participants well in advance.
+Clearly define the meeting’s objectives to ensure everyone knows what you aim to achieve.

+- **Goals:** Clearly define the goals of the meeting and what you expect to achieve by the end.
+This helps keep the discussion on track and ensures that all participants are aligned with the meeting’s purpose.
+- **Pre-requisites:** Specify what people need to do or think about beforehand.
+- **Links:** Include any relevant documents or links that participants should review beforehand.
+Set up the meeting notes document before the meeting and include it in the agenda.
+- **Other information:** Share the billing code, encourage video participation, etc.

+Tips and techniques:

+- **Encourage attendees to be on video:** Video helps build rapport and ensures more engaged participation.
+Mention in your meeting invite that video is encouraged, but also be respectful of participants’ circumstances.
+- **Be realistic about the agenda:** Prioritize the most critical items and be mindful of the time available.
+It’s better to cover fewer topics thoroughly than to rush through many without proper discussion.

-### Conducting the meeting
+### Running the meeting

 **Assign a note-taker:** Designate someone to document key discussion points, decisions, and action items.
 This ensures there’s a clear record of what was discussed and agreed upon.

-**Lead discussions assertively but diplomatically:** As the meeting leader, guide the conversation to stay on topic while making sure all voices are heard.
+**Keep the meeting on track:** Lead discussions assertively but diplomatically.
+As the meeting leader, guide the conversation to stay on topic while making sure all voices are heard.
 If the discussion veers off-course, gently steer it back to the agenda.

 **Use time management techniques:** Implement methods like setting a timer for each agenda item or having periodic check-ins to ensure the meeting stays on track and covers all necessary points.